 The Small Business Authority’s Economic Injury Disaster Loans offer up to $2 million in assistance for small businesses and private non-profits.
 These loans provide vital economic support to help overcome the loss of revenue caused by COVID-19.
 Learn more here.

-Comcast is offering an Internet Essentials package free of charge for new and eligible low income customers for 60 days to connect those who currently do not have internet services during this uncertain time.
+Comcast is offering an Internet Essentials package free of charge for new and eligible low income customers for 60 days to connect those who currently do not have internet services.
 Learn more here.

 Monmouth and Ocean County Resources